mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 # Preparing your GCP Project

-Deploying your app locally is neat, but
+Deploying your app locally is neat, but it's much more exciting if you can deploy it to the cloud where all users can access it.
+You'll need to take a few steps to set up GCP.

-Set your project in `gcloud`:
+First, specify your GCP project's name in `gcloud`:

 ```bash
 PROJECT_ID="ENTER-YOUR-PROJECT-ID-HERE"